hawley-jeffrey-bah/payment-accuracy/website/pages/programs/treasury-internal-revenue-service-refundable-premium-assista-3c3ccaa3.md

       verify key elements of returns.
 This is especially important given the lack of a pre-approval process for these credits.
     Mitigation_Strategy: app5_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: The IRS will continue to hold the annual Dependent Database (DDb) meetings with stakeholders in Taxpayer Services, Small Business & Self Employed, and Information Technology divisions, to review and adjust the value of prior-year compliance filters for audit selection of returns claiming the Premium Tax Credit (PTC).
+Based on analysis of prior-year data, the IRS refines the IRS filters to better prioritize returns with higher likelihoods of errors;
+      this helps prevent improper payments by intervening earlier in the process.
+      As mentioned, throughout the IRS's history of refundable tax credit management, the primary root causes of refundable tax credit-related improper payments is reliance on taxpayer self-certification of an accurate return and the lack of a pre-approval process.
+Because taxpayers are not required to prove their eligibility for RTCs upfront, errors (both unintentional and intentional) can occur.
+Improved compliance filters can catch these issues after returns are filed but before payments are issued, helping to reduce improper payments.
+The primary result of this approach is enhanced targeting of resources to areas in which errors are most likely to occur.
+By helping taxpayers file accurate returns upfront, quickly fixing errors that delay refunds and ensuring taxpayers claim the credits and deductions for which they are eligible, the IRS will correct payment accuracy issues without substantially increasing the burden on taxpayers and the IRS.
+    Mitigation_Strategy: app4_1
   - Action_Taken: Completed
     Completion_Date: FY2024 Q4
     Description_Action_Taken: The IRS held its annual Dependent Database (DDb) meeting